a 501(c)(3) non profit California corp, EIN #26-3124447

 Our rescue provides an organization where we can share our experiences, knowledge and most of all, a safe and loving environment where all our rescues receive rehabilitation and medical care that is needed.
 We aim to foster a society that is more informed and aware of the devastating effects of puppy mills, promote animal shelter adoptions, educate children and young adults about the responsibility of pet ownership, share our research and knowledge of canine nutrition and continue to work with other Westie owners throughout our community that suffer from various skin ailments.

-We are an active member of the national Westie Rescue network and adhere to the Westie Rescue Code of Conduct (WRCOC) set forth by the West Highland White Terrier Club of America (WHWTCA), have been sanctioned by the San Francisco Westie Club and the West Highland White Terrier Club of America as a rescue partner and members.
+We are an active member of the national Westie Rescue network and adhere to the Westie Rescue Code of Conduct (WRCOC) set forth by the West Highland White Terrier Club of America (WHWTCA), and are sanctioned by the West Highland White Terrier Club of America as a rescue partner and members.

 We exist for all the Pippy, Boo and Perry’s out there.
 They were our inspiration to form a Westie Rescue group that did not discriminate against health issues, age, or behavior.